mimming/gdk-hello-livecard-sample/README.md

 Hello Live Card
 =======

-This sample provides a minimal implementation of a GDK Live Card for Google Glass.
+This unofficial sample provides a minimal implementation of a GDK Live Card for Google Glass.
 It displays the current system time at about 30 fps :)

 This is just something that I hacked up as an experiment.
 Consider it